ryanz8/neuron-embedding/README.md

 pip install -r requirements.txt
 ```

-visdom should be running in order to view the plots.
+Visdom should be running in order to view the plots.

 ## Training